Universal Law of Character

 Often social character traits also relate to groups and cultures.

-The Universal Law for Cultural Character is to not cause harm or losses to the group or its individuals.
+The Universal Law for Group-based Character is to not cause harm or losses to the group or its individuals.
 Instead, if you want to belong to a culture or organization, you should do things in the best interest of the group.

 The reckless driver threatens harm to others around him.
 When he is caught, the government will punish him for his offenses.
 Not obeying the law can result in personal losses.